leenathomas01/Research-index/README.md

 ---

 **Note:** This index is updated retrospectively as work evolves.
 Earlier repositories may be reorganized, reclassified, or connected to newer work over time to better reflect underlying architectural relationships.

 ---
+## Research Methodology
+*How these explorations were produced.*

+* **🔴 Bounded Fictional Analysis**
+  A methodological framework for studying system dependency and non-reversible transformations through carefully constructed fictional scenarios.
+  *Focus:* Isolating dynamics that are too entangled, gradual, or ethically constrained to study directly in real systems.

+---